 At this point, if you have already come across Interval training, you might be thinking how do the two training methods differ?

-And both do this in order that you can increase your pace and endurance when it comes to your running.
+And both do this in order that you can increase your running pace and endurance.

 Although both ARE very similar, the big difference is formality.

 With Fartlek training, the emphasis is going on ‘feel’ and having fun with it.

 If you feel it is the right time to do a sprint for a period of time, then you do it.

 And if you don’t feel up to it, then no worries, you don’t have to.